Chebip/bootstrap/site/content/docs/5.0/migration.md

 - Disabled states of buttons are easier to customize thanks to additional arguments in the `button-variant()` mixin.
 [See #30639.](https://github.com/twbs/bootstrap/pull/30639)

+#### Carousel

+- Replaced chevron icons for carousel controls with new SVGs from [Bootstrap Icons](http://icons.getbootstrap.com).
+- Added new `.carousel-dark` variant for dark text, controls, and indicators (great for lighter backgrounds).

 #### Close button

 - Renamed `.close` to `.btn-close` for a less generic name.